lifeisstillgood/softwaremind/docs/chapters/team/devleads_and_showrunners.rst

 The show runner
 ===============

+show runners get paid  ore but move away from writing and into editing / guiding work of others to fit together well - so the more that fits into one head the more important  role is and more singular it is - cf boeing airplane and ned for simplicity and composability

 TV shows - you gotta love 'em, sometimes people (without young kids I assume) binge watch them on The NetFlix Channel.

 At the heart of each tv show is someone called a show runner.
 They are almost invariably writers themselves.
 They don't write (all) the shows.
 They have a different job.
 Partly it is to keep the story arcs between episodes straight, but really a good librarian can do that.
 The job they really do is to tell the other writers that what they have is not yet perfect.